Be sure to watch “Drivechain - Overview and Misconceptions”, my latest YouTube video. I know many people prefer the YouTube format these days.

 For those reasons, BMM is the recommended consensus algorithm for Bitcoin drivechains.

-How is Blind Merged Mining doing all of that stuff (above) for free?
+How is Blind Merged Mining doing achieving consensus for free (above)?

 Obviously, in an asymmetric system, a mainchain can have two or more sidechains.
 But can you do the reverse, and have a sidechain of two different mainchains at once?